This page lists tropes associated with the Gods and Cosmic Entities in Child of the Storm.

 - Tranquil Fury: In Ghosts of the Past when Harry is kidnapped and turned into the Red Son.

 Asgard's Goddess of War, a certified badass and Team Mom/Only Sane Man to the Warriors Three.
 Also had over a millennium's worth of UST with Loki, thankfully resolved in the climax of Child of the Storm.

 - All Girls Want Bad Boys: After a fashion.
 When Loki, with whom she has considerable UST, says that he's not safe, Tony retorts that she's the Goddess of War.
 She can handle herself and she most likely does not want safe.

 - And Show It to You: Is on the receiving end of this from Gravemoss.
 Thankfully, Doctor Strange is on hand to regenerate her heart once Dresden blasts Gravemoss halfway into orbit - and heal Dresden too.

 - Badass Teacher: Uhtred's her protégé.
-She also gives some instruction to Harry.
+She also gives some instruction to Diana and Harry.

 - Birds of a Feather: With Clint, strangely enough.
 They don't necessarily like or dislike each other, but he's her least favourite of the Avengers because he reminds her of herself.
 As the narration points out, you don't always like what you see in the mirror.

 - Blood Knight: Regards an onrushing undead sea serpent as a welcome relief from boredom and is mildly disappointed that Dresden and Ward seem to have finished up with the veidrdraugar under Paris before she arrived.